Copy page

 1. Thread Definition

-A thread is an instance of an agent—the runtime execution context where conversations happen.
-Each thread has isolated storage for messages and files, and maintains its own conversation history.
+A thread is an instance of an agent with isolated storage for messages and files.

 1.1 Agent Assignment